RubingLi123/rubingli123.github.io/teaching.md

     border-radius: 5px;
 }
 </style>
+I have taught or supported a range of courses while at NYU, that span data science and machine learning, undergraduate core education, and platforms.
+I enjoy both enabling students to understand AI, business and economic concepts, and helping them, hands-on, to become better programmers and data scientists.

 Prior teaching experiences:
 - Instructor, Information Technology in Business and Society (Undergrad), 2024 Summer, New York University